DSS3113/EquityBot/README.md

  Finally, run the script:<p>
  For Unix:&nbsp;`python3 main.py`<p>
  For Windows:&nbsp;`python main.py`

+# Future plans
++ Making the `!help` command return command documentation in the Discord channel itself instead of returning a link to this README.md file.
++ Breaking up the code into helper functions and different files to make it more loosely coupled.

 # Credits
 This bot's source code has been inspired by that of <a href="https://github.com/EthyMoney/TsukiBot/tree/master">TsukiBot</a> (which is written in JavaScript), so I would like to thank its creator(s).